jasonmcalpin/jasonmcalpin-frontend/SEO-GUIDE.md

 ### Regular Tasks

 1. **Update Content Regularly**
-   - Add new articles and projects
+   - Add new bytes and projects
    - Update existing content to keep it fresh
    - Remove outdated content